flutter/website/src/codelabs/implicit-animations.md

 #### 2. Set starting values for animated properties

-The `AnimatedContainer` widget transitions between old and new values of its properties when someone triggers a change.
+The `AnimatedContainer` widget transitions between old and new values of its properties when they change.
-To define the behavior triggered when the user clicks **Change**, create a `change()` method.
+To contain the behavior triggered when the user clicks **Change**, create a `change()` method.
 The `change()` method can use the `setState()` method to set new values for the `color`, `borderRadius`, and `margin` state variables: